"Wait...You're leaving, too?"

 Depending on how the person's departure is handled, it can also generate strong feelings.
 The true colors of a company's leadership can show in these situations.
 If everyone that leaves is wished well and thanked for their efforts, people will have a very different opinion than if they're booted out the door and criticized behind their backs.

-Takeaway: When someone leaves for another job, it makes everyone else on the team re-evaluate their situation and consider at least looking around.
+Takeaway: When someone leaves for another job, it makes everyone else on the team re-evaluate their situation and consider at least looking around - opening the floodgates of employee turnover.
 For some, that can mean simply opening one of 20 recruiter emails they get every day.

 5) Momentum takes time to build and time to stop.